junghoon-vans/functional-programming-jargon.scala/readme.md

 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary, we hope to make learning FP easier.

-Examples are presented in JavaScript (ES2015).
-[Why JavaScript?](https://github.com/hemanth/functional-programming-jargon/wiki/Why-JavaScript%3F)
+Examples are presented in Scala.
+[Why Scala 3?](https://docs.scala-lang.org/scala3/book/why-scala-3.html)

 *This is a [WIP](https://github.com/hemanth/functional-programming-jargon/issues/20); please feel free to send a PR ;)*